Oscar-CR/QRM-backend-laravel/documentation/apis.md

 <details>
 	<summary>Create user</summary>
-Create new user in database
+Create new user in database (No token required)

 <br>